Aikido Safe Chain

 ❗Restart your terminal to start using the Aikido Safe Chain.

-- This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, bunx, and pip/pip3 are loaded correctly.
+- This step is crucial as it ensures that the shell aliases for npm, npx, yarn, pnpm, pnpx, bun, bunx, pip, pip3, poetry, uv and pipx are loaded correctly.
 If you do not restart your terminal, the aliases will not be available.

 -

-Verify the installation by running one of the following commands:
+Verify the installation by running the verification command:

 For JavaScript/Node.js: